Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 The skip list (kernel pseudo-processes, structurally-essential system processes, EDRClient itself, dev tools) is open-coded as an `_wcsicmp` cascade in both `main.cpp` (startup snapshot loop) and `output.cpp` (runtime `PROCESS_CREATE` handler).
 Should be a single `BOOL ShouldSkipInjection(const wchar_t* exeName)` helper in `edrclient.h`.

-**Why it matters:** the existing limitation about filename-substring matching being fragile (see above) should be fixed in *one* place when it gets fixed.
+**Why it matters:** the existing limitation about filename-substring matching being fragile (see above) should be fixed in *one* place if it ever gets fixed.
 Two implementations means two opportunities for drift.

 ### Dev-environment entries leaking into the skip list